ohlidalp/ror-toolkit/terrainreadme.txt

 P           print position of the camera to the console Q			switch between object rotation and translation
-T			switch between bilinear and trilinear filtering
+            (Please note, that trucks and loads cannot be rotated) T			switch between bilinear and trilinear filtering
 R			switch between solid, wireframe and point mode